DC1991/FS_Net/README.md

 # FS-Net
-the code for one CVPR2021 paper
+the code for our CVPR2021 paper:
+FS-Net: Fast Shape-based Network for Category-Level 6D Object Pose Estimation with Decoupled Rotation Mechanism